LucasZhu97/DMCK/README.md

 2. Copy the target-sys.conf.sample to target-sys.conf
    in DMCK_dir/scm/ directory
 3. Adjust the path file parameters in the target-sys.conf
-4. Go to DMCK_dir path and execute ./compile scm
+4. Go to DMCK_dir path and execute `./compile scm` (Don't forget chmox +x compile, and run with sudo)
-5. You will find the working_dir location that is specified in the target-sys.conf (in default, the working_dir can be found in /tmp/scm directory) is generated there.
+5. You will find the working_dir location that is specified in the target-sys.conf (in default, the working_dir can be found in */tmp/scm* directory) is generated there.

 --------------------
 How to run the DMCK?